Thank you for volunteering!

 - Newsela – This platform takes real and new content from trusted providers and turns it into learning materials that meet State standards.

 We host orientation and training sessions to support Oakland School Volunteers to be their best.
 The orientation sessions are required for all ongoing community volunteers and trainings are optional, but highly recommended.
 ALL SESSIONS WILL BE VIRTUAL UNTIL FURTHER NOTICE.

 Access the resources below to RSVP for a training session, read an overview of the programming and access training resources.
 Click the links to preview the content.

-- Orientation: Clearance requirements, guidelines & expectations, safety information & procedures, social-emotional learning and student development, and tips for working with students
+- 2022-23 Volunteer Orientation Guide: Clearance requirements, guidelines & expectations, safety information & procedures, social-emotional learning and student development, and tips for working with students

 - Elementary Literacy Training: Introduction to the culture of literacy in OUSD, the building blocks of literacy with tutoring strategies, and components of writing with tutoring strategies.